Skip to main content

 Step the FirstBoard Preparation

-Position the board so a dark square occupies the bottom left-hand corner for both players.
+Sit opposite your opponent.
+Position the board so a dark square occupies the bottom left-hand corner.
+This orientation is essential for proper play per the ancient laws.

 Step the SecondPlacing the Men

-Black Men fill the dark squares of the three rows closest to the Black player; White Men do the same on their side.
+The player commanding the Black Men places their 12 pieces on the dark squares of the three rows closest to them.
+The White Men do the same on their side.

 Step the ThirdCommencing the Match

-The Black Men move first, advancing one piece diagonally to an adjacent empty dark square.
-Players alternate.
+The player with the Black Men initiates the game, moving one piece diagonally forward to an adjacent empty dark square.
+Players then alternate turns.

 Step the FourthExecuting Captures

 If your opponent's piece stands before yours with an empty square behind it, you must leap over it and remove it.
-Continue jumping if another capture presents.
+If another capture presents, you must continue in a single turn.

 Step the FifthEnforcing the Huff

-If your opponent moves while a capture was available, you may "huff" the offending piece from the board, or compel them to retract and take the capture.
+If your opponent moves whilst a capture was available, pause immediately.
+You may "huff" their offending piece from the board, or compel them to retract and take the capture.

 Step the SixthCrowning a King